Standing before the People of Wadena portrayed in a massive mural are owners of the Little Round Still operation in Wadena.

 Bourbon is the longest wait.
 That spirit gets placed in barrels in the basement and needs at least a couple months to rest and take in the flavors.
 To put some of their Boathouse Bourbon on the shelf they had to curate some bourbon from area distilleries and add their own ingredients to make it uniquely theirs.

-While spirits remain a central part of the distillery business, people are also able to buy a plethora of Little Round Still merchandise including coasters, apparel, cups, mugs, and more items are being engraved with the business' Kern laser engraver in house.
+While spirits remain a central part of the distillery business, people are also able to buy a plethora of Little Round Still merchandise including coasters, apparel, cups, mugs, and more items are being engraved with the business' Kern laser.

 While that white oak may have been abundant at one point, Stormoen knows that they have to do things different to get the most out of the resource.
 That involves small wafers of white oak that are toasted with a laser engraver.
 These pieces of wood, called "barrel breakers" are then placed in the alcohol to infuse it with the smoky oak flavor from all sides.
 Comparatively, whiskey placed in a barrel barely impregnates into the wood.
 The makers of the product say this offers full flavor with less wood.